January 5, 2023

 Overall, being able to financially quantify cybersecurity risk can help prove to others in your organization that your cybersecurity spend is effective or that you need more money to get your financial exposure to an acceptable level.

-Rather than making rough guesses or struggling with communicating overly technical areas, CISOs can use a CRQ platform like Quantum to get on the same page as other executives and board directors and improve cyber resilience.
+Rather than making rough guesses or struggling with communicating overly technical areas, CISOs can use a CRQ platform like the one from Koverr to get on the same page as other executives and board directors and improve cyber resilience.

 Ready to see how CRQ can help you show the ROI of your cybersecurity spend?
 Get a free demo.